Windfall Lake Cabin

 Directions

-Access is by hiking trail or floatplane.
 Take Glacier Highway north of Juneau to mile 26.6.
 The parking area is on the right just past Herbert River Road before the Herbert River Bridge.
-A 1-mile hike on Herbert River Road leads to the trailhead on the bank of Herbert River.
-The road is closed to vehicle traffic.
-Access to the cabin is via the 3.3-mile Windfall Lake Trail to the cabin on the east shore of Windfall Lake.
-An alternate 7-mile trail starts at the end of Montana Creek Road.
+Hike 1 mile on Herbert River Road (closed to vehicles) to reach the Windfall Lake Trailhead on the bank of Herbert River.
+From there, the cabin is 3.3 miles on the Windfall Lake Trail.
+An alternate 7-mile route starts at the end of Montana Creek Road.
+The cabin is also accessible by floatplane or jet boat via Herbert River from Eagle Beach.

 Amenities